 What Are The Most Common Trailer Plugs?

-Did you know the most common trailer plugs are 4 way, 5 way, 6 way and 7 way?
+Did you know the most common trailer end plugs are 4 way, 5 way, 6 way and 7 way?
 This wiring information chart will show you how to determine each plug style and what it is used for.
-The colour the column is highlighted in, is the colour of the plug.
+The color the column is highlighted in, is the color of the plug.

 Trailer Wiring Chart